 See something interesting?
 Click on the heart button in the article to add a page from this site to My Favorites.

 Main content starts here.

 The Shiseido Gallery is thought to be Japan's oldest art gallery still in operation.
 It opened in 1919 and has run as a non-profit ever since, hosting over 3,100 exhibitions.
 Many of these served to introduce new and influential artists to Japan's art scene.
-The gallery now hosts rotating exhibits with a focus on contemporary art.
-The type varies, from solo and group exhibits to fashion shows and artist retrospectives.
+The gallery now hosts rotating exhibits with a focus on contemporary art, including both solo and group exhibits, all of which are free to enter and enjoy.

-Run by the famous Shiseido cosmetic company, the gallery moved to the basement floor of the company's headquarters in the Tokyo Ginza Shiseido Building in 2001.
-Its five-meter ceiling allows extensive exhibitions.
+Run by the famous Shiseido cosmetic company, the gallery's five-meter ceiling allows extensive exhibitions.
 Tall and bright red, the building was designed by famed Spanish architect Ricardo Bofill, and boldly stands out from its surroundings.
 Its prime Ginza location is perfect for those looking for an afternoon of designer shopping and gallery hopping.

 For updated information on opening hours, closings, prices, and more, please check the official website or ask the facility directly.